-To illustrate this point, consider a fund with an asset that initially equaled \$500 million and was subsequently sold to a continuation fund for \$1 billion.
-Before the sale, the management fee of the initial fund was 2%, or \$10 million per year.
-After the sale, the management fee was reduced to 1% per year, but due to the increase in asset value, it remained the same \$10 million per year.
+management fee of the initial fund was 2%, or \$10 million per year.
+After the sale, the management fee was reduced to 1% per year, but due to the increase in asset value, it remained the same at \$10 million per year.
 Moreover, management fees are typically reduced as the fund nears its end.
-By transferring the asset to a new fund, the GP receives fees for an extended period on the same asset, now collecting them anew from the new LPs.
+117 By transferring the asset to a new fund, the GP receives fees for an extended period on the same asset, now collecting them anew from the new LPs.

 Importantly, management fees are justified by the need to pay for the management services of the GP.
 When a continuation fund is established, the GP has already completed most of the meaningful investment work.
 The GP has already chosen the companies to invest in and worked on improving them for several years.
-In a continuation fund, the GP's main task is to keep managing the assets, without necessarily making any new or time-consuming investment decisions.
+In a continuation fund, the GP's main task is to continue managing the assets, without necessarily making any new or time-consuming investment decisions.
 Therefore, a continuation fund might enable the GP to do less but get paid more.

 Crystallization of the Carried Interest.
 Another important benefit of a continuation fund from the perspective of the GP is that immediately upon closing the deal, the GP crystallizes its carried interest, taking some money off the table.

-To be clear, the GP receives that carried interest even though the portfolio company was not sold to another investor or to public investors through an IPO, the LPs who rolled over their investment did not obtain any liquidity, and the GP continues to run and benefit from the same
+To be clear, the GP receives that carried interest even though the portfolio company was not sold to another investor or to public investors through an IPO, the LPs that rolled over their investment did not obtain any liquidity, and the GP continues to run and benefit from the same assets.
+Moreover, the ability to take some money off the table also provides the GP with liquidity, enabling the GP to diversify some of the risk associated with the investment in the continuation fund.
+At that point, the carry is also no longer subject to a clawback provision that would require the GP to pay back the amounts of carried interest if some of the GP's successful investments are followed by losses.119